Tips for conducting a workshop that WORKS!

 II.
 How to engage learners when conducting a workshop

 In my opinion, once you lose learner engagement, the rest is a monumental waste of time for both you, the training facilitator, and your learners.
-Without capturing their interest, their passion for the subject, and their intellectual buy-in, they will not retain anything you share. *sigh* Time wasted.
+They will not retain anything you share without capturing their interest, passion for the subject, and intellectual buy-in. *sigh* Time wasted.

 May I share my tips for engaging adult learners when conducting a workshop?